dn-m/Music/Sources/MusicModel/README.md

 The `MusicModel` module defines a database for storing musical information.

-The `Model` object is an aggregate of information describing the performing forces (`Performer`, `Instrument`, and `Voice`), and the musical information which are actuated by them.
+The `Model` object is an aggregate of information describing the performing forces (`Performer`, `Instrument`, and `Voice`), and the musical information which is actuated by them.

 ## PerformanceContext